savonet/book/language.md

 (e.g. `music1.mp3`, `music2.mp3`, `music3.mp3`, etc.) in a request queue for
 instance.

-The `while` loop repeatedly executes a portion of code, as long a condition is satisfied.
+The `while`\indexop{while} loop repeatedly executes a portion of code, as long a condition is satisfied.
 For instance, the following code doubles the contents of the reference `n` as long as its value is below `10`: